natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/AH%20Mk.1%20Apache.md

 '''Pros:'''

 * Every guided weapon, including AAM, is controlled by locking the weapon, which can be done both by pilot (who also controls radar) or gunner, so the only way to stop missiles from hitting is to completely destroy the Apache itself
-* Starstreak AAM can be used to destroy light tanks and SPAA, this Apache can be spawned at the start of an RB match with both rockets and AAM, effectively making it the cheapest and/or meanest early attack helicopter
+* Starstreak AAM can be used to quickly destroy light tanks and SPAA, if needed
 * Decent anti-helicopter ability with the Starstreak, which does not care about flares, and can compete with [[Ka-50]] and [[Ka-52]]
 * Adequate speed and manoeuvrability
 * Advanced countermeasure system with Radar Warning Receiver and Missile Alert Warning, although MAW can easily drain all the flares